UniqueNetwork/unique-sdk/packages/web/README.md

 ### GET /chain/properties

-Purpose of the method: requests the service fields required to work with the blockchain
+Requests the service fields required to work with the blockchain

 #### Request body